dell/terraform-provider-powerstore/docs/data-sources/volume.md

 page_title: "powerstore_volume Data Source - powerstore"
 subcategory: ""
 description: |-
   This datasource is used to query the existing volume from PowerStore array.
-The information fetched from this datasource can be used for getting the details / for further processing in resource block.
+The information fetched from this datasource can be used for getting the details for further processing in resource block.
 ---

 # powerstore_volume (Data Source)

-Volume DataSource.
 This datasource is used to query the existing volume from PowerStore array.
-The information fetched from this datasource can be used for getting the details / for further processing in resource block.
+The information fetched from this datasource can be used for getting the details for further processing in resource block.

 > **Note:** Only one of `name` or `id` can be provided at a time.

 ## Example Usage